Vintage in the Village in Gagetown New Brunswick

 Wine & Friends are a Great Blend

 Wine a little and laugh a lot.
-This well organized event allows you lots of time to wander off and browse antique, artisan, craft and gift shops as you walk the village following the Vintage in the Village map & guide to historical sites and heritage homes where you are met with wine samples and tasty appetizers.
-It’s all for fun and fun for all.
-You begin and end at the Court House where you receive your participation bracelet and first glass of wine and meet others doing the same.
-Then you are off with an empty wine glass in hand on a mission to mix & mingle with good friends, good wine and good food for a good time.
-I was impressed that Bankside Cottage Gallery was also offering food & wine, as well as, a special draw for a lovely piece of original art.
-It seemed that everyone in the village was in the spirit of the day.
+Walk the village guided by the Vintage in the Village map to historical sites and heritage homes where you are met with wine samples and tasty appetizers.
+This well-organized event allows you lots of time to wander off and browse antique & artisan gift shops, too.
+It is all for fun and fun for all.
+You begin and end at the Court House where you receive your participation bracelet, first glass of wine and meet others doing the same.
+Then you are off with a wine glass in hand on a mission to mix & mingle with good friends, good wine and good food for a good time.

 red-wine-pouring.jpg